top of page

 To understand how oral language supports reading development, imagine a typical week with a four-year-old named Mia.

-On Monday morning during breakfast, Mia laughs when her parent says a silly rhyme: cat, hat, bat while reading a book cat wears a hat.
-When asked to think of another rhyming word to cat, she pauses and struggles.
-Even though she already knows several letters, hearing and manipulating sounds in words is still developing.
+During breakfast, Mia laughs when her parent says a silly rhyme: cat, hat, bat while reading a book about a cat wearing a hat.
+When asked to think of another rhyming word for "cat," she pauses and struggles.
+Even though she knows several letters, hearing and manipulating sounds in words is still developing.

 Across this ordinary week, Mia practiced multiple skills that support reading: